 How can we express our love and gratitude for each other this time of the year?
 This simple story answers this question with charm and wit.
 It starts with Mooch, the observant cat, reflecting on what he hears and sees around him.
-They say there’s nothing to do, he recalls, but they are always doing something.
-They say there’s nothing on TV while staring at the screen.
-They go to the store and say that there’s nothing to buy, but as far as Mooch can tell, nothing is not for sale.
+His people say there’s nothing to do, he recalls, but they are always doing something.
+They say there’s nothing on TV, but they keep staring at the screen.
+They go to the store and say that there’s nothing to buy, but as far as Mooch can tell, nothing is NOT for sale.
 He decides to give his best friend plenty of nothing, and it becomes the very best gift possible.
 The drawings, also by the author, are delightful in their simplicity.
 It’s a beautiful story about the value of what cannot be bought and sold; we can’t stop reading it again and again.

 December 4 – Gus and Grandpa and the Christmas Cookies, Claudie Mills (National Cookie Day)

 This is a longer book than I usually recommend here, but it’s so warm and enveloping you won’t even notice.
 Imagine a small, cozy kitchen filled with the aroma of freshly baked cookies on a cold and snowy December day.
 In this kitchen, a young boy and his perky grandpa are cutting the dough into stars, bells, and Christmas trees, decorating them with colorful frosting and sprinkles.
 Don’t worry; there is more to the story than just baking: two trips to the store, visits by three neighbors, and plenty of lessons on kindness, togetherness, and the meaning of the season.
 The watercolor winter scenes that accompany the story are just gorgeous.
 You won’t mind spending your time in them.